ARMmbed/mbed-cli/README.md

 Each time you `git` commit and push, or use `mbed publish`, the new revisions will be pushed against your fork.
 You can fetch from the original repository using `mbed update` or `git pull`.
 If you explicitly want to fetch or pull from your fork, then you can use `git pull https://github.com/screamerbg/repo-fork [branch]`.

-Through the workflow explained above, mbed CLI will maintain association to the original repository (which you may want to send a pull request to), and will record references with the revision hashes that you push to your fork.
+Through the workflow explained above, mbed CLI will maintain association to the original repository (which you may want to send a pull request to) and will record references with the revision hashes that you push to your fork.
 Until your pull request (PR) is accepted, all recorded references will be invalid.
 Once the PR is accepted, all revision hashes from your fork will become part the original repository, so all references will become valid.

 ## Updating programs and libraries